(with a pointer at the bottom of this page leading to a new book by Alexander DeVolpi: Lover, Soldier, Reprobate)

 Dr. A. DeVolpi, physicist (retired, Argonne National Laboratory); formerly manager of nuclear diagnostics and technical manager of arms control and nonproliferation program; author of Proliferation, Plutonium and Policy and coauthor (with G.E.
 Marsh, T.A.
 Postol, and G.S.
 Stanford) of Born Secret: the H-bomb, the Progressive Case, and National Security.

 Dr. Vladimir Minkov, physicist (retired, Argonne National Laboratory), émigré from the Soviet Union, formerly Technical Coordinator of arms control and nonproliferation collaborative projects with Russia; author of many papers on comparative analysis of U.S., Soviet, and Russian traditions as they have influenced the arms-control and nonproliferation scene.

 Dr. Vadim Simonenko, physicist (deputy laboratory director, Chelyabinsk-70, Russia); author of many studies of the Soviet/Russian approach to arms control and nonproliferation; Soviet technical expert at arms-control negotiations.

-Dr. George S. Stanford, reactor physicist (retired, Argonne National Laboratory); coauthor of Born Secret frequent contributor to public-interest issues involving nuclear armaments and peaceful uses of nuclear technology.
+Dr. George S. Stanford, reactor physicist (retired, Argonne National Laboratory; deceased); coauthor of Born Secret frequent contributor to public-interest issues involving nuclear armaments and peaceful uses of nuclear technology.

-Nuclear Shadowboxing will not become obsolete during our productive lifetimes; we plan to keep it up-to-date by using Internet resources and, if necessary, by publishing revised editions.
+Nuclear Shadowboxing is not likely to become obsolete during our productive lifetimes; we plan to keep it up-to-date by using Internet resources and, if necessary, by publishing revised editions.
 Google Book Search has the latest revisions (see Ordering Books).